 Responsible Dischargers shall comply with the requirements of this General Permit.
 Responsible Dischargers that identify on-site sources of organochlorine compounds associated with the impaired water body, through the required pollutant source assessment, are to implement BMPs specific to preventing or controlling stormwater exposure to the organochlorine compounds.
 Furthermore, Responsible Dischargers are to comply with the RUSLE 2 modeling requirements in Attachment H, Section I.G.2.

 The Calleguas Creek OC Pesticide and PCBs TMDL’s interim compliance deadline for the TMDLs was March 26, 2007.
-Since the deadline has already passed, Responsible Dischargers shall comply with the interim WLAs through the requirements of this General Permit and the RUSLE2 modeling requirements in Attachment H, Section I.G.2, upon the effective date of this General Permit.
-Compliance with the final WLAs shall be achieved by March 26, 2027.
+Since the deadline has already passed, Responsible Dischargers shall comply with the interim waste load allocations through the requirements of this General Permit and the RUSLE2 modeling requirements in Attachment H, Section I.G.2, upon the effective date of this General Permit.
+Compliance with the final waste load allocations shall be achieved by March 26, 2027.

 v.
 Colorado Lagoon Toxics TMDL